Friezes satisfying higher SL$_k$-determinants: Mesh friezes via IY-reduction

 \begin{remark} For $k=2$, the notion of mesh frieze coincides with the notion of $\SL_2$-frieze and the numbers of them are well-known, they are counted by the Catalan numbers.
 In particular, they all arise from specialising a cluster to 1.
 From now on, we thus concentrate on $k=3$ and $n\in \{6,7,8\}$.
 Recall first that the case $(3,6)$ corresponds to a cluster category of type $D_4$, the case $(3,7)$ to a cluster category of type $E_6$ and the case (3,8) to a cluster category of type $E_8$.
 The number of clusters in these types are 50, 833 and 25080 respectively, see e.g.~\cite[Table 3]{FZ2003}.

 It is known that the number of $\SL_3$-friezes of width 2 or, equivalently, the number of mesh friezes for $\cC(3,6)$ is 51 (this is proven via $2$-friezes in \cite[Prop.~6.2]{MGOT12}, and can be checked using a computer algebra system or counting the mesh friezes on a cluster category of type $D_4$, see Example~\ref{ex:D4} below).
 The number of $\SL_3$-friezes (equivalently, the number of mesh friezes for $\cC(3,7)$) of width 3 is 868 by Theorem~\ref{theo::main}.
-Fontaine and Plamondon found 26952 mesh friezes for $\cC(3,8)$, see the lists on \cite{FP-lists}, see also \cite[Conjecture 2.1]{Cuntz} and \cite[Section 4.4]{Crossroads}.
+Note that this number was already stated, citing a private communication by Cuntz, in \cite{Crossroads}.
+Appendix~\ref{sec:appendixB} now provides a proof for this statement